kalendar/assessments/srl/strategies/medium.md

 ## Strategies

-**Strategies** involves the procedures we use to learn, remember information, and peform well in school.
-College students will oftent use a variety of strategies to help they learn.
-Students use strategies to **seek help from others**, to **manage and organize their time**, to enhance their attention by **elimiting distractions**, and to **learn and remember information in a class**.
-The SRL survey that you recently completed addressed each of these four types of strategies.

-Your overall score for **Strategy Use** indicates that you **occasionally use strategies** in school.
-Your profile of strategy scores reflects one of two thigns.
-First, it may indicate that your scores across all four categories of strategies was consistent and in the emerging level (not frequent but also not infrequent).
-On the other hand, your profile may indicate that you frequently use certain types of strategies but rarely use other types.
-Below, take a look at the brief description of all four strategy categories.
-Click on those categories that seem to be lower than others or select the strategies that are of particular interest to you.
-By clicking on the different strategy categories, you can learn about powerful methods to enahnce your skills in managing and improving your learning.

-**Strategies** are the procedures we use to learn, remember, and perform well in school.
-Many students in college need to use different types of strategies to help them succeed.
-On the SRL survey, we assessed how freuqenlty you use four types of strategies: (1) **seeking help from others**, **(2) managing and organizing your time**, **eliminating distractions in your enviornment**, and **learning and remembering new information**.
+Being successful in college often involves using the right **Strategies** at the right time.
+As students progress through college, they will often develop a toolbox of strategies to choose from when needed.
+The purpose of the feedback in this section is to help you fill up that toolbox.

-Your overall score for **Strategy Use** indicates that you **do not frequently use these strategies**.
-Perhaps you never needed to learn about these procedures or perhaps you prefer to use other types of strategies.
-Because the four strategies that wee assessed are often very helpful to college studets, we encourage you to read the brief explanation below for each of them.
-If any of these strategies are particularly interesting or appealing, click on the **More Info** tab.
+Your overall score for **Strategy Use** indicates that you **occasionally** use one some of the strategies listed below.
+This is a great start, but we believe you would benfit from doing two things: (1) read the brief explanation below for each of the four strategies, and (2) Click on the **More Info** tab for any of the strategies that you believe you need to improve most quickly.